-Bonhoeffer uses a similar phrase 'worldly Christianity'.
+The similar phrase 'Worldly Christianity' is one used by Bonhoeffer.
 It's J Gresham Machen that I want to line up most closely with.
 See his Christianity and culture here.
 Having done commentaries on Proverbs (Heavenly Wisdom) and Song of Songs (Heavenly Love), a matching title for Ecclesiastes would be Heavenly Worldliness.
 For my stance on worldliness, see 3 posts here.

 Visiting Dad 13

 So here I am in South Wales yet again taking advantage of my sister-in-law's hospitality.
 I've been to see my dad again.
-He was rather sleepy and difficult to communicate with tough there were lucid moments.
+He was rather sleepy and difficult to communicate with, though there were lucid moments.
 We read and prayed again.
 I asked him what he meant when he asked me to do it serious when praying last time.
 He said he meant really deep.
 I am supposing he means really getting through.
 That is the way to pray.

 Before driving down I was in our solicitors' plush offices in Clerkenwell on Evangelical Library business.
 We're inching forward.
-Before that I was back at LTS for a meeting about the mentoring scheme.
+Before that, I was back at LTS for a meeting about the mentoring scheme.
 First thing I had gone with Eleri to Brent Cross for a cuppa as part of the celebrations for her birthday.
-Dear Eleri, she's just extraordinary, my love for her will never vary.

 Wednesday had been a day of preparation with the prayer meeting in the evening.
 Monday and Tuesday, of course, were conference days.
 Somewhere amidst all this I am preparing two sermons for Sunday and trying to read Calvin's sermons on Acts for a discussion group coming up.